10 min read

 If you’ve ever had similar thoughts, recognize that questioning your creativity can be a reminder of your humility or an invitation down a rabbit hole of horror.
 However, you have the power to decide which of those options it will be.

 This syndrome was first identified in 1978 by two Psychologists, Pauline Clance, Ph.D., ABPP and Suzanne Imes, Ph.D.
 Both at Georgia State University.
 The doctors noticed how different students felt amongst their peers in college and the comments they made in their counseling sessions.

 Although the students obtained high test scores and were more than qualified to be at the university, they questioned the outcomes of their exams and feared the worst relative to their achievements.
 After one student stated they felt like an “imposter,” the term was officially coined.

-Doctors Clance and Imes researched and concluded that Imposter Phenomenon typically occurred in high achieving individuals.
-While successful by social standards, an individual experiencing imposter syndrome will feel as if their accomplishments are due to luck or chance, rather than the skills they possess.
+Doctors Clance and Imes researched and concluded that this typically occurred in high achieving individuals.
+While successful by social standards, an individual experiencing this syndrome will feel as if their accomplishments are due to luck or chance, rather than the skills they possess.

 According to Dr. Clance, “they are also pretty certain that, unless they go to gargantuan efforts to do so, success cannot be repeated.
 They are afraid that next time, they will blow it.”

 Additionally, individuals experiencing this syndrome have a fear of being exposed.
 They fear they will be exposed as a fraud or that they won't measure up.